ikawrakow/ik_llama.cpp/github-data/discussions/562 - AMD GPU Vulkan & ROCm_HIP Discussion.md

 👤 **jeffbolznv** commented on **2025-07-01** at **14:53:29**

 What's the llama-bench equivalent of the `N_KV` column in that table?
 Is it `-d`?
 I see a big difference between coopmat1 and coopmat2 with large depth.

+> 👤 **ikawrakow** replied on **2025-07-01** at **15:00:56**
+>
+> I haven't looked into mainline `llama.cpp`, but the `sweep-bench` here adds `N_KV` tokens to the KV cache, and then runs a batch of a given size (1024 tokens in the above example), and generates a given number of new tokens (256 in the example).
+Time is measured for both, and resulting tokens/second is printed.
+The KV cache is increased gradually in a sweep, which corresponds to a typical experience of a user interacting with an LLM.
+I don't know what the `-d` option in mainline does (I think it is a relatively recent addition), that's why I have a port of `sweep-bench` to mainline `llama.cpp` to be able to run direct (and more meaningful) comparisons than `-p 512` or `-n 128`).

 > 👤 **jeffbolznv** replied on **2025-07-01** at **15:14:47**
 >